 (3) the Lake Woebegone Effect

-(4) the three aspects of the confirmation bias
+(4) the four aspects of the confirmation bias

 How does the capital punishment experiment illustrate the confirmation bias?